jokosu10/template-framework-express/README.md

 A step-by-step guide on setting up the project locally.

-1. Clone the repository:
+1. Clone the repository.

     ```bash
     git clone https://github.com/jokosu10/template-framework-express.git
     ```

-2. Navigate into the directory:
+2. Navigate into the directory.

     ```bash
     cd template-framework-express
     ```

-3. Install the dependencies:
+3. Install the dependencies.

     ```bash
     npm install